 It seems only natural to start our home tour at our doorstep.
-We put in this giant rounded patio and pergola last summer… and absolutely LOVE it.
+We put in this giant rounded patio and pergola a few summers ago, and absolutely LOVE it.
 We’ve added a firepit and picnic table and spend many a’summers night out here soaking up the good life. (disregard that pile of rubble.
 It’s long gone)

 As with many old farmhouses, the actual front door rarely gets used.
 Everyone enters right into the kitchen through this door.
 The Wooden Doormat, Geometric planters, and Kilim House Number Art were all DIY projects!
 We also recently updated our front door to this gorgeous shade of aqua.

 Our kitchen was the first thing I fell in love with when we found this house.
 It just felt GRAND.
 We painted the walls dark teal with a glossy swirl accent wall, and painted the backsplash to look like tile.
 It transformed the whole room and made it feel unique and ME!